-For the most important types of building and construction machinery (industrial non road) annual new sales data for 1996 onwards has been provided by the Association of Danish Agricultural Machinery Dealers.
-From engine manufacturers engine load factors have been provided based on electronic engine power registrations (Sjøgren 2016; Mikkelsen 2016).
-Further, equipment size engine size relations, equipment scrapping curves and annual working hours as a function of machinery age has been included in the model (Sjøgren 2016; Mikkelsen 2016).
+For the most important types of building and construction machinery (industrial non-road) annual new sales data for 1996 onwards has been provided by the Association of Danish Agricultural Machinery Dealers.
+Fork lift sales data has been provided by the Association of Producers and Distributors of Fork Lifts in Denmark for 1976 onwards.
+From engine manufacturers engine load factors have been provided based on electronic engine power registrations (Sjøgren 2016; Mikkelsen 2016) in the case of building and construction machinery.
+Further, equipment size - engine size relations, equipment scrapping curves and annual working hours as a function of machinery age has been included in the model (Sjøgren 2016; Mikkelsen 2016; Brun 2018; Christensen 2018).